 Campus Safety is available 24 hours a day, 7 days a week.

-(Especially if incident occurred in the Residence Hall)
+(especially if incident occurred in a residence hall)

 Office of Student Diversity Programs (OSDP)